 This way, a return ticket + snack/beverage will cost you €21 for 2nd class and €25-€27 for a 1st class ride!
 Cool, huh?

 Things To Do In Maastricht Area

-- It takes a half an hour bus ride from Maastricht to Aachen, Belgium.
+- It takes a half an hour bus ride from Maastricht to Aachen, Germany.
 This is a perfect connection to continue on a relaxing trip especially as Aachen has a fantastic spa, Carolus Thermen, that is a real relaxation heaven.